mvolkmann/blog/src/prolog.md

 based on relationships rather than imperative code makes Prolog very different from other programming languages.
 This makes learning Prolog somewhat challenging initially.
+For example, to write a program that compiles some source code into its target representation, define the relationship that describes when source code is related to the target representation.

-Also, Prolog supports a large number of operators and built-in predicates.
+Prolog supports a large number of operators and built-in predicates.
 These take considerable time to learn and master.

 ## Resources